Alexanderamiri/Golden-voyage/AST2000/README.md

 ## AST2000 – Introduction to Astrophysics

-### This course is about a consice introduction to Astrophysics with the primary challenges being numerical analysis of complex astrophysical problems as well as an overview of the mathematics involved in the field
+### This course is about a consice introduction to Astrophysics with the primary challenges being numerical analysis of complex astrophysical problems, as well as an overview of the mathematics involved in the field

 Three important areas